fpeterek/1v1-game-server/README.md

 Easiest way to install this is to download buildable.zip, unzip it and run build.sh.
 Make sure you have SFML installed on your computer.
 If not, you can use
-  sudo apt install libsfml-dev (Linux distributions that use apt) brew install sfml (macOS)
+  sudo apt install libsfml-dev (Linux distributions that use apt) or brew install sfml (macOS)

 ####Disclaimer: